 The fair value of the previously existing legacy term loan is classified as Level 2 for the periods presented and approximates its book value due to the variable interest rate.
-The fair value of the euro-denominated loan that we assumed as part of our acquisition of Acacia is classified as Level 2 and was recorded on the balance sheet at fair value upon acquisition.
+The fair value of the euro denominated loan acquired as part of the acquisition of Acacia is classified as Level 2 and was recorded on the balance sheet at fair value upon acquisition.
+As of June 30, 2022, the fair value of the euro denominated loan approximated book value.

 Refer to Note 14.
-Business Acquisition for details regarding fair value measurements in connection with our acquisition of Acacia, including the fair value of the euro denominated loan.
+Business Acquisition for details regarding fair value measurements in connection with the acquisition of Acacia.